-roofs with a shallow soil layer and are not normally designed to provide access for Extensive green roofs are more lightweight when compared with intensive green temporarily on the roof.
-A blue roof utilises the storage potential which is present within the green roof structure (soil and drainage layers) and introduction of a flow control which will attenuate rainfall runoff A green roof can be adapted to become a blue roof through the can be a cost-effective way of attenuating flow from new development.
+A green roof can be adapted to become a blue roof through the introduction of a flow control which will attenuate rainfall runoff temporarily on the roof.
+A blue roof utilises the storage potential which is present within the green roof structure (soil and drainage layers) and can be a cost-effective way of attenuating flow from new development.
 Controlled outflow storage provision on the roof can be offset against gross storage provision on the site.